 Early English Books Online (EEBO) features page images of almost every work printed in the British Isles and North America, as well as works in English printed elsewhere from 1470-1700.
 Over 200 libraries worldwide have contributed to EEBO.
 From the first book printed in English through to the ages of Spenser, Shakespeare and of the English Civil War, EEBO's content draws on authoritative and respected short-title catalogues of the period and features a substantial number of text transcriptions specially created for the product.

-Includes many digitized classic medieval collections of primary sources originally published in the 19th century.
+Includes many digitized classic medieval and renaissance collections of primary sources originally published in the 19th century.

 Gallica is a digital library of French and francophone culture maintained by the Bibliothèque Nationale de France.
 Contains numerous electronic texts, images, maps, animation, and sound files of French and other publications in history, literature, science, philosophy, law, economics, and political science.